-If you would like to fly Scoot economy instead, then ensure you hop online (if you are lucky enough to find a flight) as Scoot now has escape class, which basically means last minute bookings at unbeatable prices.
-It goes by zones, so the further the zone the more expensive (still much more affordable than other airlines).
+If you would like to fly Scoot economy instead, then ensure you hop online (if you are lucky enough to find a flight) as Scoot now has escape class, which means last-minute bookings at unbeatable prices.
+It goes by zones, so the further the zone, the more expensive (still much more affordable than other airlines).
 Great if you are flexible on date and/or location.

 There is even ScootINsilence for those of us who are past the baby stage in our lives.
 Yet seem to sit beside them on every flight!
 I love the fact that you must be over 12 years old to sit in this section, which I will be opting for when I fly scoot economy on my next trip.

 I am not sure what other airports are like, but Coolangatta Airport in the Gold Coast (Queensland, Australia), is tiny in comparison to others around the globe.
 There were no lounges for Scoot or any luxury seating to be found.
 We arrived 2 hours before our flight and were grateful to be able to take full advantage of our Scootbiz check-in.
 Checking in early allowed us to be in and out in no time, with the line in the economy being somewhat huge.